Anker Soundcore R60i

 Main Differences

-• Ingress Protection (IP) rating is IP55 on Anker Soundcore R60i and IP54 on Soundpeats C30.
+• Ingress Protection rating is IP55 on Anker Soundcore R60i and IP54 on Soundpeats C30.

-• Water resistance is water resistant on Anker Soundcore R60i and sweat resistant on Soundpeats C30.
+• Water resistance is rated for water on Anker Soundcore R60i, while Soundpeats C30 is rated for sweat resistance only.

-• Driver unit size is 11 mm on Anker Soundcore R60i and 12 mm on Soundpeats C30.
+• The driver unit size is 11 mm on Anker Soundcore R60i and 12 mm on Soundpeats C30.

-• Supports spatial audio is available on Anker Soundcore R60i but not available on Soundpeats C30.
+• Spatial audio support is present on Anker Soundcore R60i but not available on Soundpeats C30.

 • Fast pairing is available on Anker Soundcore R60i but not available on Soundpeats C30.

-• Bluetooth version is 6.1 on Anker Soundcore R60i and 6 on Soundpeats C30.
+• The Bluetooth version is 6.1 on Anker Soundcore R60i and 6.0 on Soundpeats C30.

-• Built-in translator is available on Anker Soundcore R60i but not available on Soundpeats C30.
+• A built-in translator is present on Anker Soundcore R60i but not available on Soundpeats C30.

 Specs Comparison